googlefonts/VTT-Deficiencies/README.md

 At smaller screen sizes on lower resolution devices however, this difference in x-height can be a full pixel.
 With an x-height of 10 pixels for example in the Regular, and 11 pixels in a Bolder weight, the appearance is jarring and looks incorrect, as there are not enough pixels to show this subtle difference.

 For static fonts, each weight of the font contains its own set of hints and cvt values.
 In static fonts, the heavier weights use the correct and larger cvt value in the cvt table.
 For smaller sizes, where rounding of the x-height may differ from Roman to Bold, for example, [inheritance](https://github.com/googlefonts/how-to-hint-variable-fonts#cvt---control-value-table) can be used, to force the Bold weight to be equal to the Regular until a size where its appropriate to allow for this subtle difference to be shown, usually a higher sizes where there are more pixels available.
-This means that in static fonts, the weights can be synchronized for smaller screen sizes when needed.
+This means that in static fonts, the weights can be synchronised for smaller screen sizes when needed.

 In variable fonts however, one set of hints and one cvt is used for heights in the font.
 The difference in x-height (for example) when there is a difference, is reflected in the [CVAR](https://github.com/googlefonts/how-to-hint-variable-fonts#cvar--cvt-variations-table) table.
 The cvt for the x-height is set in the CVT table, for the default instance of the font, and edits are then made to this cvt in the CVAR table for any heights that change across the design space.
 This is currently the limit for what can be done to control heights.
 The CVAR edits must be made to reflect accurately the measurements in the high resolution design.
 What this means in practice is that rounding of heights can vary between weights at smaller screen sizes on lower screen resolutions. **Note:** There is no method currently to balance or synchronize the weights in Variable fonts, as is commonly done for static fonts using inheritence.